-We offer more than 120 undergraduate, 39 master's and 33 doctoral degree programs in six colleges:
+We offer 100 undergraduate, 39 master's and 33 doctoral degree programs in six colleges:

 Athletics at UMass Lowell

 Here are just a few highlights:

 - Our NCAA Division I hockey team will continue to play in the Hockey East Association competing with national powerhouse programs like Boston College, Boston University and University of New Hampshire

 - The River Hawks have won 15 NCAA Championships in school history